msagi/articles/The Unseen Battle - Understanding and Overcoming Struggle/README.md

 1. **Accept**: The first step is to accept struggle as part of your journey, a signal for potential growth.

+2. **Practice Self-Care**: Never underestimate the power of self-care.
+Physical, emotional, and mental well-being are your allies in overcoming struggles.
+Prioritise activities that recharge your spirit and strength which will be key enablers to move forward.

-2. **Seek Support**: Struggling does not have to be a lonely journey.
+3. **Seek Support**: Struggling does not have to be a lonely journey.
 Reach out to mentors, coaches, or professionals who can provide guidance, support, and a fresh perspective.
+External viewpoints are very effective in stopping negative thinking patterns (e.g., catastrophising) and pivot your thinking to be more objective.

-3. **Embrace Learning**: Every struggle brings opportunities for learning.
+4. **Embrace Learning**: Every struggle brings opportunities for learning.
 Embrace the learning process and remain open to new strategies and solutions.
 Ask high-quality questions to shift your perspective and find your high-quality answers which will support you to break out of the loop of struggle.

-4. **Practice Self-Care**: Finally, never underestimate the power of self-care.
-Physical, emotional, and mental well-being are your allies in overcoming struggles.
-Prioritise activities that recharge your spirit and strength.

 # In conclusion